Results of the 2022 South Australian state election (House of Assembly)

 This is a list of House of Assembly results for the 2022 South Australian state election.

 This election was held using instant-runoff voting.
-At this election, there were two "turn-overs."
-Labor won the seats of Gibson and Davenport despite the Liberals finishing first.
+Two seats were won by a party which did not receive the most first preference votes: Gibson and Davenport.
+These were won by Labor, even though the Liberals received more first preference votes, because Labor received more preferences from voters who gave their first preference to other parties.

 Summary

 Arrangement of the House of Assembly after the 2022 state election.